apromore/ApromoreDocker/README.md

 Run following script to start the Apromore Docker containers, it may take few minutes the first time your run this.

 * For Linux / Mac, execute `sudo ./start` command.
 * For Windows, execute `start.bat` command in the command prompt or double click the `start.bat` file. **Note:** Make sure the local directory of the docker folder is added in the Docker Desktop app so that it can mounted into Docker containers.
-This can be done by navigating to `Settings>Resources>File Sharing`.
+This can be done by navigating to `Settings>Resources>File Sharing` in the Docker Deskop App.

 Once Apromore Docker started the logs will print the following messages: